uzink/linux/README.md

  # linux
-installing VMWare on a headless RHEL6
+installing VMWare on RHEL6 server headless and no internet